olllsa/serverclient/README.md

   >>generates random number and write it to server

 >Server:
-  >>read numbers from clients fnd put it to console
+  >>read numbers from clients and put it to console